Guesty3dhbj/Doom-rpg-cmd/README.md

-                                                              PS: the code plays with possibilities
+                                                              PS: the code plays with chances